 A non-refundable Enrollment Deposit of $400 is payable by April 1 for returning students and May 1 for new students accepted before that date, or within 10 days for students who are accepted after that date.
 The Enrollment Deposit is credited toward the spring semester bill.
 Failure to deposit on or before the due date may result in the delay of a student’s financial aid award or jeopardize a campus housing assignment.
 A student may be administratively withdrawn if a deposit is not paid.

 A returning student readmitted after May 1 or November 1, must pay an enrollment deposit within ten days of the reinstatement date.
 A student wishing to use all or part of a credit balance as an enrollment deposit for the following semester may do so by notifying the Office of Student Accounts in writing on or before the deposit due date.

 A student who pays the enrollment deposit and is subsequently granted a leave of absence before August 1 is not entitled to a refund.
 The retained deposit is applied to the spring semester of the academic year in which the student returns.
 After August 1, the Dean of Faculty will grant a leave of absence only in cases of emergency and unforeseeable, personal, family or medical hardship.
 A student will be granted an official leave of absence after completing a change of status form and submitting the form to the Director of Academic Advising.

-A student who pays the enrollment deposit and subsequently withdraws is entitled to a refund if the student notifies the Dean of Students on or before May 1.
-A student intending to officially withdraw is required to notify the Registrar’s Office and to arrange an exit interview with the Director of Academic Advising and the Associate Director of Financial Aid.
-The non-refundable enrollment fee will be due when a student studies abroad.
-This fee shall not exceed $400.
+A student who pays the enrollment deposit and subsequently withdraws is entitled to a refund if the student notifies the Registrar's Office on or before May 1.
+A student intending to officially withdraw is required to notify the Registrar’s Office and to arrange an exit interview with the Assistant Dean of Academic Advising & Support and the Financial Aid office.